 NAAC COVID-19 (Coronavirus)

 In an effort to keep our patients & staff safe, we will be screening visitors & shot patients.
-Based on recent CDC recommendations, each person who enters the clinic must wear a mask and best to also wear in public.
-If masks are not available, bandanas and scarves may be used instead.
+Based on recent CDC recommendations, every person (>2 yrs of age) who enters our clinic will be required to wear a mask.
+If masks are not available, bandanas, scarves, and other cloth materials may be used instead.

 - We will continue to provide allergen/venom immunotherapy and biologic injections (i.e. Xolair, Nucala, Fasenra, Dupixent) in each of our offices.